vgmstream/vgmstream/doc/TXTH.md

 codec_mode = (number)

 # Interleave or block size [REQUIRED/OPTIONAL, depends on codec]
+# For mono/interleaved codecs it's the amount of data between channels.
+# For codecs with variable-sized frames (MSADPCM, MS-IMA, ATRAC3/plus)
+# it's the block size (size of a single frame).
-# Interleave 0 means "stereo mode" for some codecs (IMA, AICA, etc)
+# Interleave 0 means "stereo mode" for some codecs (IMA, AICA, etc).
 interleave = (number)|(offset)

 # Validate that id_value matches value at id_offset [OPTIONAL]